 - If you know it, add the associated company and/or user.
 (See more about adding companies into Productboard here.)

 - Add any relevant tags.
 We have suggested tag ideas below.

 - Copy-paste the user feedback.
 Productboard supports rich text.

-- To add an inline image into a note, simply copy-paste the image into your note or copy-paste the URL for an image into your note.
+- To add an inline image into a note, simply drag and drop the image into your note.
+Alternatively, you can also copy-paste the image or copy-paste the URL for an image into your note.
 (Make sure to include the entire image URL, beginning with https://...)

 Now for the fun part: time to create an insight!